Bayesian and Frequentist Inference for Synthetic Controls: Proof of Corollary

 To derive the first statement in Corollary 5.1 observe that

 by condition 2 and result 1 in Theorem \ref{thm_mle}.
 A similar, approach to \citet{heshao2000} can be followed to improve the rate to $J/T_0$ up to log terms.

 To derive the second statement, we show that Theorem \ref{thm_mle} applies when $\alpha$ is itself a stochastic sequence.
-Observe, that in contrast to most uniform consistency results, $\alpha\in \mathbb{R}^J$ instead of being in a $J$-dimensional ball.
 We will show that in our setting the boundedness assumptions on the DGP allows us to preserve stochastic equi-continuity, and so condition (C2) in \citet{heshao2000} and in the proof of Theorem \ref{thm_mle} applies.
 Consider the following quantity

 Observe that when $\boldsymbol{\alpha}\in S^J$, a ball of dimension $J$, by a standard maximal inequality for simplex random variables we get that this object can be bounded by $\sqrt{J}T_0$.
 It is without loss to substite $\boldsymbol{\alpha}$ with $\boldsymbol{y}_{Jt}$ given assumption 2 in Theorem \ref{thm_mle}.
 Indeed, in that case we can also upper bound the quantity by the same rate.
 Overall, this implies that condition (C2) in \citet{heshao2000} is satisfied and so the result follows.